superlitong/litonglab.github.io/_pages/about.md

 <video width="320" height="180" id="video" controls="" preload="none" poster="/images/video-poster/video-tack-sigcomm2020.png">
 <source id="mp4" src="/files/media/video-tack-sigcomm2020.mp4" type="video/mp4">
 </video>
 [Download video here](/files/media/video-tack-sigcomm2020.mp4).
-More medias please refer to [Publications](/publications/).
+For more media please refer to [Publications](/publications/).

 News
 ======

+* (New) August 4th, 2020, I was invited to give a talk in the ACM APNET held online.
+Slides are available [here](/files/media/slides-tack-sigcomm2020.pptx).
 * (New) May 2020, my paper is accepted by ACM SIGCOMM 2020.
-* (New) May 2020, my paper is accepted by Chinese Journal of Computers.
+* May 2020, my paper is accepted by Chinese Journal of Computers.
 * July 2019, my paper is accepted by IEEE Network Magzine.
 * July 2019, my paper is accepted by IEEE TPDS.
 * October 2018, my paper is accepted by CCF TON.